How to form Chinese questions and negations

 Using 没 (méi) / 没有 (méiyǒu):

-- Negates past actions or the existence of something.
+- Negates completed past actions or indicates the non-existence of something.

 - Structure: Subject + 没(有) + Verb